Schedule a Demo

 OCR is more sophisticated than simply scanning, where documents are simply recorded as a copied image.
 OCR recognizes individual letters, characters and numbers, converting them into documents that can be manipulated, edited and searched.

 The first OCR technology appeared 100 years ago, with the invention of the Optophone, a reading device for the blind that translated letters into sounds, facilitating understanding and communication.
-In the 1990s, OCR became more popular, as it facilitated the digitisation of newspapers.
+In the 1990s, OCR became more popular, as it facilitated the digitization of newspapers.
 Later, in the early 2000s, OCR became a cloud-based service and could be accessed on desktop and mobile devices.

-OCR evolved rapidly throughout the years, and modern OCR software is far more advanced, providing a result close to perfection in terms of accurate recognition and conversion of documents.
+OCR evolved rapidly throughout the years, and modern OCR software is far more advanced, providing results close to perfection in terms of accurate recognition and conversion of documents.
 An example of modern OCR is the Google Translate app, which allows you to point your smartphone to a document or sign and see it translated in real time.

 How Does OCR Technology Work?

-The OCR process can be divided into three distinct stages: image pre-processing, character recognition, and post-processing of the output.
-First, the document is scanned, prepared and the image is converted into black and white to facilitate better recognition.
-Then, it is time for the software to identify the characters.
-This is achieved in a number of different ways.The most basic forms of OCR match the pixels into an existing font database, while the most sophisticated forms of OCR break down each character into constituent elements, such as curves or corners, to match physical features and actual letters.
+2. Next, it is time for the software to identify the characters.
+This is achieved in a number of different ways.
+The most basic forms of OCR match the pixels into an existing font database, while the most sophisticated forms of OCR break down each character into constituent elements, such as curves or corners, to match physical features and actual letters.
 The software can even use a dictionary and AI technology to ensure a high level of accuracy.
-After these steps, a digital text file is produced and converted into searchable documentation.

 The video below by Techquickie provides an excellent overview of the definition, evolution and main uses of OCR in businesses.

-OCR in eDiscovery and Online Investigations
+Benefits of OCR in eDiscovery and Online Investigations

+Businesses have an obligation to produce ESI as requested.
 As OCR can rapidly convert images or any paper-based documentation into searchable and readable digital files, the technology allows companies to speed up the process of locating specific pieces of information.
-OCR also reduces the margin for human error by removing the need for the manual review of masses of paper documents.
+Simply scanning documents would not provide the same functionality that OCR provides.

 This process not only avoids mistakes, but it allows you to categorize and search digitized information by keywords, names, dates, etc. — allowing for better information governance.
-Removing the need to trawl through high volumes of information, you can simply search for the date or keyword you need.
-This streamlining of the search process carries the potential to drastically reduce the associated costs of eDiscovery.

 It is important to note that OCR processing can take time, especially if you have a large volume of data.
 In this case, companies must ensure that they have a process in place to ensure that OCR is applied to all their documents as standard practice, before they are needed, for example, as the result of a legal hold.